Simple ways to support older people in your community

 5. Find out their story

 Many older people in our communities have led amazing lives and have incredible stories to tell.
-Maybe you could record them (with their permission) and create a video or written account to share with whānau and friends.
+Maybe you could record them (with their permission) and create a video or written account for them to share with whānau and friends.

 6. Cook a meal or do some baking